tripleo1/awesome/README.md

 - [az0/linkgopher](https://github.com/az0/linkgopher) - Firefox/Google Chrome add-on: Extracts all links from web page, sorts them, removes duplicates, and displays them in a new tab for inspection or copy and paste into other systems.
 - [chinese-poetry/chinese-poetry](https://github.com/chinese-poetry/chinese-poetry) - The most comprehensive database of Chinese poetry 🧶最全中华古诗词数据库,  唐宋两朝近一万四千古诗人,  接近5.5万首唐诗加26万宋诗.  两宋时期1564位词人，21050首词。
 - [ditesh/node-poplib](https://github.com/ditesh/node-poplib) - POP3 client library for Node.js
-- [dosyago/DiskerNet](https://github.com/dosyago/DiskerNet) -  💾 DiskerNet - An internet on yer disk.
-Full text search archive from your browsing and bookmarks.
-Weclome! to the Diskernet:  Your preferred backup solution.
-It's like you're still online!
-Disconnect with Diskernet, an internet for the post-online apocalypse.
-Or the airplane WiFi.
-Or the site goes down.
-Or ...
-You get the picture.
-Get DiskerNet
+- [dosyago/DiskerNet](https://github.com/dosyago/DiskerNet) -  💾 DiskerNet - Your Internet Archived to Your Disk
 - [gildas-lormeau/SingleFile](https://github.com/gildas-lormeau/SingleFile) - Web Extension and CLI tool for saving a faithful copy of an entire web page in a single HTML file
 - [lengstrom/falcon](https://github.com/lengstrom/falcon) - Chrome extension for full text history search!
 - [mafintosh/abstract-chunk-store](https://github.com/mafintosh/abstract-chunk-store) - A test suite and interface you can use to implement a chunk based storage backend